requirejs/element/README.md

 [e.js](https://github.com/jrburke/element/blob/master/parts/e.js) is the only new code for the plugin, the rest comes from Polymer's Custom Element shim.

-As `document.register` is implemented by browsers, this plugin should shrink to a size that is smaller than e.js.
+As `document.register` is implemented by browsers, this plugin should shrink to just being the contents in e.js.

+## How is template.js constructed

+[template.js](https://github.com/jrburke/element/blob/master/template.js) is just a regular AMD loader plugin that returns an object structure that plays well with `element` mixins.
+It depends on `element` for the document.register shim and for the Custom Elements bootstrapping done on document load, to set up template.ready().

+As `document.register` is implemented by browsers, this plugin will shrink a little bit, and the template.ready approach may change.

 ## Installation